xpack-dev-tools/cmake-xpack/README-RELEASE.md

 - `npm dist-tag add @xpack-dev-tools/cmake@3.20.6-1.1 latest`
 - `npm dist-tag ls @xpack-dev-tools/cmake`

+In case the previous version is not functional and needs to be unpublished:

+- `npm unpublish @xpack-dev-tools/cmake@3.20.6-1.X`

 ## Update the Web

 - in the `master` branch, merge the `develop` branch